zeshan-ops/advent-of-code-2021/day5-hydrothermal/day5ProblemSolving.md

 ### General Method
 - exact same as the first part, just need to modify the overlapsUpdater fn and the lineChecker fn to cater for diagonal lines
+- because my update method increments the x and y coord to map the points, i need to consider 4 diff scenarions corresponding to 4 diff direction a diagonal line can be in when going from point A to point B.
+- use a single loop variable (i) and just times it by (-1) if need to go in the other direction i guess

+-- Part 2 Solved